 Finally, cacao contains the flavonoid epicatechin that has been found to have twice the antioxidants of red wine and up to three times found in green tea!
 Cacao flavonoids have been used in clinical trials to boost blood flow to key areas of the brain.
 Finally, it is rich in magnesium, or natures de-stressor (also found in dark leafy greens) which helps with muscle recovery post-workout.
 If you don’t do well with cacao you can try carob as a substitute in this recipe.

-Training our palettes to acquire less ‘sweet’ is of course optimal, so too is being realistic about our hard-wired human and hormonal need for something sweet without binging on the wrong kinds of foods.
+Training our palettes to acquire less ‘sweet’ is, of course, optimal, so to is being realistic about our hard-wired human and hormonal need for something sweet without binging on the wrong kinds of foods.
 This is why balancing your blood sugar is so key – it prevents cravings!
 Having these kinds of treats on hand sets me up for success.
 Interestingly, cacao flavonoids have been used in clinical trials to boost blood flow to key areas of the brain.
 Okay, chocolate class dismissed! 😉

 This fudge is life-changing.
+I realize that’s a BIG statement.
 Not a week goes by that I don’t have a stash in my fridge.
-I change up the butters each time too.
+I change up the butter each time too.
 Sometimes I will do cashew, other times almond butter, or a combination and then there’s that week I am craving peanut butter and chocolate (always make sure your PB has just 2 ingredients max: Dry roasted peanuts and salt!)
-Feel free to add in whatever crunch and flavours you prefer such as freeze dried fruits, nuts, seeds, cacao nibs, etc. I sometimes use extracts too like orange and I might use pumpkin spice for the holidays.
+Feel free to add in whatever crunch and flavors you prefer such as freeze-dried fruits, nuts, seeds, cacao nibs, etc. I sometimes use extracts too like orange and I might use pumpkin spice for the holidays.
 See other ideas below in the notes.
-Enjoy making this super easy versatile no cook fudge!
+Enjoy making this super easy versatile no-cook fudge!
 Its the BOMB! x

 Chef Tip: If you use the weighted measurements in grams, which I have provided below in the recipe you will get more of an accurate fudge result.